-Smart Steps is a road safety program for educators of young children under the age of 4.
-It facilitates a partnership between early childhood educators and parents and carers to guide young children's learning in becoming safe and independent road users of the future.
+Smart Steps is a road safety program for educators of young children under the age of eight.
+It facilitates a partnership between early childhood educators and parents/carers to guide young children's learning in becoming safe and independent road users of the future.

 Smart Steps Workshop

 The Smart Steps professional learning workshop supports those working in early childhood education.
 Browse and register for any upcoming workshops.

 - explore why children are at risk in the traffic environment

 - unpack the Smart Steps resources that focus on passenger safety, pedestrian safety and safety on wheels

 - consider how to guide children to becoming safer road users and embed road safety education in early learning curriculum and practices

 - discuss strategies that can engage parents and carers in their children’s road safety education.